 The Ancient Pagan Origins of Easter

-Easter Sunday is a festival and holiday celebrated by millions of people around the world who honour the resurrection of Jesus from the dead, described in the New Testament as having occurred three days after his crucifixion at Calvary.
+Easter is a festival and holiday celebrated by millions of people around the world who honor the resurrection of Jesus from the dead, described in the New Testament as having occurred three days after his crucifixion at Calvary.
 It is also the day that children excitedly wait for the Easter bunny to arrive and deliver their treats of chocolate eggs.
-Easter is a ‘movable feast’ which is chosen to correspond with the first Sunday following the full moon after the March equinox, and occurs on different dates around the world since western churches use the Gregorian calendar, while eastern churches use the Julian calendar.
-So where did this ‘movable feast’ begin, and what are the origins of the traditions and customs celebrated on this important day around the world?

 One theory that has been put forward is that the Easter story of crucifixion and resurrection is symbolic of rebirth and renewal and retells the cycle of the seasons, the death and return of the sun.

 According to some scholars, such as Dr. Tony Nugent, teacher of Theology and Religious Studies at Seattle University, and Presbyterian minister, the Easter story comes from the Sumerian legend of Damuzi ( Tammuz) and his wife Inanna ( Ishtar), an epic myth called “The Descent of Inanna” found inscribed on cuneiform clay tablets dating back to 2100 BC.
 When Tammuz dies, Ishtar is grief–stricken and follows him to the underworld.
 In the underworld, she enters through seven gates, and her worldly attire is removed.
 "Naked and bowed low" she is judged, killed, and then hung on display.
 In her absence, the earth loses its fertility, crops cease to grow and animals stop reproducing.
 Unless something is done, all life on earth will end.